-By using the Security Device to access HSBC's Personal /Business Internet Banking service, you can be assured that your information is being protected by one of the most sophisticated online security systems in Malaysia.
+By using the Security Device to access HSBC's online banking service, you can be assured that your information is being protected by one of the most sophisticated online security systems in Malaysia.

-Your Security Device has been designed as a portable way to provide you greater security on HSBC's Personal/Business Internet Banking service.
+Your Security Device has been designed as a portable way to provide you greater security on HSBC's online banking service.
 All customers will receive their initial Security Device free of charge.
 Any required replacement for the Security Device due to loss, damage (except if the Device is damaged on arrival) or battery replacement (if Device is issued for more than a year) will be subject to a charge of RM50.00.

 Keep your Security Device in a safe and secure place, where it is unlikely to be lost or taken by others.